michael-mueller-git/Python-Funscript-Editor/contrib/OpenFunscripter/README.md

 A lua script to use the python funscript generator script in Open Funscripter.

 The [installation instructions](https://github.com/michael-mueller-git/Python-Funscript-Editor/tree/main/docs/app/docs/user-guide/ofs-integration.md) are now included in the documentation.

+**Code in this directory is obsolete and have known bugs.
+We us now the new lua API of OFS.
+See [main.lua](https://github.com/michael-mueller-git/Python-Funscript-Editor/blob/main/contrib/Installer/assets/main.lua) in `contrib/Installer/assets`**